ArronJablonowski/OpenClawNotes/README.md

-# 🦞 OpenClaw 🦞 AI Lab Setup & Hardening Guide for Apple Silicon
+# 🧬 AI Lab Setup & Hardening Guide for AI Agents on Apple Silicon 🧬

 🚧 🚧 🚧 Under Construction 🚧 🚧 🚧*in beta*